FuelLabs/sway-rfcs/rfcs/0010-references.md

 [future-possibilities]: #future-possibilities

-We could introduce a marker trait to make the distrinction between primitives and references usable through the type system.
-However something that corresponds to different uses (such as an equivalent to `Copy`) may be more appropriate.
+We could introduce a marker trait (like `Copy`) to make the distinction between value types and references explicit through the type system.

 As previously discussed, we may consider eventually making reference returns immutable by default, however this would have to go through multiple iterations